Remote work · CDMX · Roma Norte & Narvarte

 Narvarte — quieter, practical, better value

 Narvarte suits nomads who work best from home with fewer distractions and want a calmer neighborhood at the end of the workday.
-Metro access and Parque Delta make the logistics easy; the lower cost-per-month makes the budget math easier too.
+Metro access and Parque Delta make the logistics easy; the monthly planning notes are covered in the Narvarte monthly guide.

 • Near Parque Delta and the Narvarte market